difference between freezing rain and sleet

 In conclusion, while freezing rain and sleet are both types of icy winter precipitation, they have distinct differences.
 Freezing rain poses a greater hazard with the potential to create a glaze of ice on surfaces, while sleet is composed of ice pellets that bounce on impact.
 Staying prepared for winter storms can help prevent accidents and ensure your safety during these dangerous weather conditions.

-See also difference between organic and inorganic in chemistry
+See also difference between a solicitor and lawyer

 Table difference between freezing rain and sleet